SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Scope speed is increased
  - Bomb damage is increased
  - Skill causes Ex spirits to shoot bullets on death
+ - Ex spirits killed from skill have less kill reward
  - Ex have no collision for first 30 frames after spawning
  - Non spell bullets have an adjusted pattern
  - Spell card bullets are faster and more dense